Reveal-AI-DE/GenFlow/site/content/en/about/_index.md

 <div class="history col-12 mx-auto text-left">
     <p>
-        Designed for flexibility and collaboration, GenFlow enables teams to 🌟:
+        Designed for flexibility and collaboration, GeniFlow enables teams to 🌟:
     </p>
     <ul>
         <li>Create and deploy custom AI assistants tailored to their workflows.</li>